 Belinda is a committed and enthusiastic educator who is excited to be teaching Year 5 again at Rose Park Primary School.
 She has previous experience teaching and learning in IB schools and appreciates how the IB and Australian Curriculum complement one another to foster development of holistic and autonomous learners.

 Belinda is extending her professional knowledge as she undertakes a Master of Education (Cognitive Psychology and Educational Practice).
 She has also recently earned a Graduate Certificate in IB Education.
 This professional learning provides her with an in-depth understanding of the importance of recognising how individuals learn best.

 She endeavours to promote a growth mindset in her classroom, where regular conversations are had with each student to foster relationships and drive autonomous learning, while providing regular, constructive feedback and encouraging questioning.
 She strives for her students to set achievable goals and seeing them succeed.

-Caitlin Petrou is a dedicated teacher who encourages students to be actively involved in their learning, supporting the development of lifelong learners.
-Since completing her Masters of Teaching, Caitlin has worked in a number of IB schools and successfully combines her knowledge of the IB with the Australian Curriculum to create student-centred learning experiences.
+Caitlin is a dedicated Year 5 teacher who encourages students to be actively involved in their learning, and takes these experiences outside of the classroom where possible, with a focus on developing lifelong learners.
+Since completing her Master of Teaching in 2016, Caitlin has worked in a number of International Baccalaureate (IB) schools and successfully combines her knowledge of the IB with the Australian Curriculum to create student-centred learning experiences.

-Caitlin holds a Bachelor of Arts (Writing and Creative Communication) and Graduate Diploma of Journalism, and worked in PR prior to her teaching career.
-She still writes copy for websites in her spare time.
+Caitlin holds a Bachelor of Arts (Writing and Creative Communication) and Graduate Diploma of Journalism and worked in Public Relations prior to her teaching career.
 Caitlin’s love of the written word is evident in the classroom, where she works with students to develop skills around effective writing and speaking.